software-students-fall2024/1-specification-java-and-the-scripts/README.md

 [Jun Li](https://github.com/jljune9li )

 ## Stakeholders

-Jahleel Townsend:
+**Stakeholder: Jahleel Townsend**

+### Goals:
-Goals: Get help with daily tasks during the semester, especially during exams or other busy periods.
-Save money and time.
+-Get help with daily tasks during the semester, especially during exams or other busy periods.
+-Save money and time.
+-Connect with new people within the NYU community.

+### Needs:
-Needs: Cheap prices to meet student budget.
-NYU student help rather than larger NYC community.
+-Cheap prices to meet student budget.
+-NYU student help rather than larger NYC community.

+### Frustrations:
-Frustrations: Current Services (doordash,taskrabbit,etc) are too expensive.
+-Current Services (doordash,taskrabbit,etc) are too expensive.
+-There are no existing ways to reach out to random NYU students for help on tasks.

+### Problems:
-Problems: Security Concern: better to allow an NYU student into my home rather than a random person.
+-Security Concern: better to allow an NYU student into my home rather than a random person.

 ## Product Vision Statement